ishanijanveja/TextRecognition/readme.md

 This repository consists of two directories - TextImageGenerator and CRNN.
 The TextImageGenerator is used to generate text images from a dictionary that you may provide.
 On the other hand, CRNN contains the code-base for training and testing a CRNN model to recognise/transcribe the text in images.

-To get started, install the dependencies listed in requirements.txt Alternately, just run pip install -r requirements.txt to install all the required dependencies.
+To get started, install the dependencies listed in requirements.txt.
+Alternatively, just run pip install -r requirements.txt to install all the required dependencies.

 To generate the data, follow steps mentioned in the readme present in TextImageGenerator.